How to Make 3D Cardboard Animals: Easy Step-by-Step Guide

 6. 6

-Gently bend the cardboard along the cut slits to create tabs for attaching.
+Gently bend the cardboard along the cut slits to create small tabs or flaps.
+These tabs will act as the surfaces for applying glue, allowing you to connect the different components of your animal securely.

 7. 7

-Apply glue to the tabs and carefully attach the head, legs, and tail to the main body.
-Hold in place until the glue begins to set.
+Apply a generous amount of craft glue or hot glue (with adult supervision) to the tabs you've created on the features, such as the head, legs, and tail.
+Carefully position and attach these parts to the corresponding areas on the main body, holding them firmly in place until the glue begins to set.

 8. 8